UX/UI Designer

 Emily represents the core casual audience.
 Design decisions prioritize accessibility, clear feedback, and visual clarity to keep the experience fun, simple, and easy to learn.

-These are my second and third personas
+These are my second and third personas.

 Early Concept